megabytesme/MineLights/README.md

 - **iCue Integration**: Sync your in-game events with your iCue-compatible RGB devices.
 - **Biome-specific colours**: Each biome you traverse in-game will have its own specific colours!
 - **Weather integration**: The weather in the current biome will show on your devices!
+- **Block effects**: When standing in certain blocks (such as lava, fire and portals), effects will show on the keyboard!

 ## Supported RGB software
 - **Corsair iCue** - full device support upto [iCue SDK 3.0.464](https://github.com/CorsairOfficial/cue-sdk/releases/tag/v3.0.464).